sarkeraumio/Heart-blood-pressure-monitoring-system/README.md

 pressure_mmHg = (adc_reading - OFFSET) * SLOPE
 ```

-`TODO: insert your measured OFFSET and SLOPE, and your validation results against a reference monitor.`

 ## Limitations

 - Single-ratio oscillometric estimation is sensitive to cuff fit, arm movement and bleed rate